Healing hearts and fueling minds—that’s Hialeah in April.

 -

-Council responsiveness: Reopening of Group 3 vacancy applications shows commitment to representation.
+Civic Engagement: The reopening of Group 3 Council vacancy applications shows dedication to fair representation.

 -